TechTraversers/TechTraversers.github.io/README.md

+**Tech Traversers: The Website
+*Your one-stop shop for basically nothing right now but that's fine we're in the process of learning stop looking at me like that.

 Hello!
 I'm Levi Bryan, a co-owner of Tech Traverser.
 We are a new technology business based out of Buffalo, Wyoming and would love your support!
 Thank you for viewing.

 Hi!
 I'm Codesmith95.
 I'm the other co-owner of Tech Traverser.
 We'd love to help you with any of your tech-related requests or problems.^